 Grant applications help the CBF understand what your organisation does well and how you could function better with our support.
-Follow these Top 10 tips to give your next grant application the best chance of success!
+Follow these tips to give your next CBF grant application the best chance of success

-2. Engage: as you prepare your application, note the people you need to contribute.
-Give them and yourself plenty of time to gather what you need, e.g. quotes and letters of support.
+4. Engage: the people you need to contribute as you prepare your application, such as a technician’s report and quotes from suppliers.
+Give them and yourself plenty of time to gather what you need.

-5. Detail contributions: providing a financial contribution towards a project shows our assessors that the project is so important to you that you’ll put as much as you can towards it before asking us.
-Always include in-kind contributions, e.g. use of your own equipment, volunteer time, etc.
+7. Detail contributions: providing a financial contribution towards a project to show our assessors that the project is so important to you that you’ll put as much as you can towards it before asking us.
+And always include in-kind contributions, e.g. use of your own equipment, volunteer time, etc.

-8. Review: double check that all questions are answered and include all required attachments.
-Get someone else to review your application before you submit.
+8. Review: your application to double check that all questions are answered and all attachments attached.

 9. Seek feedback – get someone else to review your application to make sure it makes sense to others before you submit.

 10. Submit early: to allow for any unforeseen circumstances.
 Late applications will rarely be accepted unless you can make a case for exceptional circumstances.